MarcoEterno/gpt2/README.md

 1)To avoid the shortcomings of building a custom tokenizer from scratch (as can be read in the [GPT2 paper](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf))
-2)To spend more time focusing on the model architecture and training process avoid the shortcomings of building a custom tokenizer from scratch
+2)To spend more time focusing on the model architecture and training process

 ### Positional Embedding